filipvanlaenen/british_polls/backlog.md

 1. Mark the last election's result in the seat probabilities table
 1. Add an overview page for each pollster
 1. Add an overview page for each medium
-1. Produce an average over the last *n* opinion polls, but only retain the last poll for each pollster
-1. Move the full table to a separate page, and keep only the average and a limited set of opinion polls on the home page
 1. Better sorting in the overview tables: first by end date, then by start date, then by pollster name
 1. Add a table with the probability per percentage for the voting intentions